Why Visit Colombia?

 Colombia achieved independence under the renowned Simon Bolivar, who was their first president and is much venerated.
 But the years since then have been plagued by various forms of civil war.
 American influence led to the secession of the department of Panama which became a country in its own right.
 (The Americans wanted to build the Panama Canal).
 Internal conflict then became more centred around the drug cartels who were more firmly established in the last decades of the twentieth century.

 Colombia I, I’m told is now more peaceable and safe to visit.
 Well, most of it.
 And it’s a big country.

 I'm supposed to be on a group tour of Colombia for two weeks, but there is only one other person in my group.
 Richard is clearly somewhere on the autistic spectrum and it's like travelling with a very self centred demanding child.
 I think he's also gay.
 This is not going to be a romantic liaison.

-I got here via Madrid and I’ve been trying to spot the drug cartel mobsters on the plane.
+I got here (to encouragingly named El Dorado Airport) via Madrid and I’ve been trying to spot the drug cartel mobsters on the plane.
 The glitzy ones up front I assume.
 I was assured that Colombia is much safer nowadays and is gearing up for tourism.
-That might be true and there is certainly a lot of restoration but I’ve already seen a knife fight in the road (from the safety of a car) and been warned not to walk round Bogota on my own (great when I’m travelling alone - as I don't think I can count Richard).
+That might be true and there is certainly a lot of restoration, but I’ve already seen a knife fight in the road (from the safety of a car) and been warned not to walk round Bogota on my own (great when I’m travelling alone - as I don't think I can count Richard).
 Apparently, muggings are almost a given in certain areas.